Eligibility

 What additional resources are available for help with the project?

 If you are looking for project tips and guidelines, handbooks are available on the Classroom Challenge Resources page.
-Although these resources are for the Classroom Challenge competition, they do provide possibilities to help with the direction of your grant project.
+Although the Classroom Challenge is no longer active, its resources remain available and can provide possibilities to help with the direction of your grant project.

 Does our project need to be approved in advance?